Children are Welcome

 First Day School takes place at 10:30 AM.
 Our Friendly Office Presence, as our greeter is called, will show you to the appropriate classroom upon entering the building.
 It is helpful to arrive a little earlier than the start time to give children the opportunity to acclimate to their environment before we begin our time together.
 If you need to arrive after 10:30, you are still very welcome to join us; it is helpful to take a moment to sit with your young child to help them become comfortable in the space we share.
 We adjourn class and return to the Meeting room, where you will be reunited with your child, for the last few minutes of Meeting for Worship.
 We welcome adults in our classroom; please speak with our First Day School coordinator to volunteer.

 Our First Day School coordinator is Windy Cooler.
 She can be reached at 202 643 0672 and at email@example.com.
-The clerk of all Religious Education at Friends Meeting of Washington is Justin Connor.
-He may be reached at firstname.lastname@example.org For more information about the Baltimore Yearly Meeting's retreat program please contact Alison Duncan email@example.com
+The clerk of all Religious Education at Friends Meeting of Washington is Kim Acquaviva.
+She may be reached at firstname.lastname@example.org For more information about the Baltimore Yearly Meeting's retreat program please contact Alison Duncan at email@example.com